Fumika0523/StudentManagement_FrontEnd_18-10-2024/README.md

 --------------------
-1. When you signed in, Refreshing a page will auto-logout and re-direct to Signin page.
+1. When you signed in, Refreshing a page will auto-logout and re-direct to Signin page.    --->>> DONE : token was passed inside getUserData().
 2. SideBar mobile responsible
 3. Bar chart
 4. Student user access (student table should be visible?)